|Location||Lithuania, Universiteto str. 5, 01513, Vilnius|

 Office of International Admissions

-Applicants whose first language is not English and whose primary language of instruction of their bachelor‘s programme completed was not English are required to prove their English proficiency by submitting the results:
+1. If you apply for admission as an EU citizen whose first language is not English and whose primary language of instruction of their Bachelor‘s programme completed was not English are required to prove proficiency in English by submitting the results:

 IELTS score: 6.5

 2. If you apply for admission as a non-EU Citizen, you must be able to demonstrate proficiency in English by means of an internationally recognized test, e.g. TOEFL, IELTS or the equivalent: